rubyworks/reusing/README.md

 ```

 This can be put in a file too, but the `using SomeModule` will have to
-be reissued in every file the refinment is needed.
+be reissued in every file the refinement is needed.

 For a one off use, this isn't a big deal.
 But for a method library such as
 Ruby Facets, this has huge implications.
 In fact, Facets does not yet support